contentful/marketplace-partner-apps/README.md

   - `deploy:staging` This script is not necessary at this point in time.
 We are currently working to add an official Contentful staging organization to house staging marketplace partner spaces and the respective staging app definition, for which this script can eventually point to.
   - Additionally, ensure that the package version number is below 1.0.0.
 The version of 1.0.0 is reserved for initial release.

+> [!NOTE]
 > **Please note that dependabot is enabled in this repo and will run automatically.**
 > While it will attempt to only upgrade dependencies without breaking changes, it is possible it will still introduce issues.
 Creating and maintaining comprehensive tests is critical to preventing code and build issues.
+See [Keeping dependencies up to date](#keeping-dependencies-up-to-date) for more details.

 ### Committing and updating your repo